krilor/wp-chatbot/README.md

-# wp-chatbot
+# WP chatbot

-Simple Wordpress Plugin to add any chatbot to your web page
+A simple Wordpress plugin to connect to any chatbot